 \paragraph*{Games.}

 We fix a set of colors $C$.
 A $C$-valuation is a map $\val : C^\omega \to X$ from infinite colorations to a set of values $X$ equipped with a complete linear order $\leq$ (a linear order which is also a complete lattice, that is, admits arbitrary suprema and infima).
+Given a $C$-graph $G$ and a vertex $v \in V(G)$, the $\val$-value of $v$ is the supremum value of a coloration from $v$:

-A $C$-game is a tuple $\cG = (G,\VE,\val)$, where $G=(V,E)$ is a $C$-graph, $\VE \subseteq V$ is the set of vertices controlled by the protagonist, and $\val$ is a valuation.
+A $C$-game is a tuple $\game = (G,\VE,\val)$, where $G$ is a $C$-graph, $\VE \subseteq V(G)$ is the set of vertices controlled by the protagonist, and $\val$ is a $C$-valuation.
 To help intuition, we call the protagonist Eve, and the antagonist Adam; Eve seeks to minimize the valuation whereas Adam seeks to maximize it.
-We let $\VA$ denote the complement of $\VE$ in $V$.
-We now fix a game $\cG=(G,\VE,\val)$.
+We let $\VA$ denote the complement of $\VE$ in $V(G)$.
+We now fix a game $\game=(G,\VE,\val)$.